alexakreizinger/styleguidetemplate/README.md

 For a more detailed overview of how and when to use featured rules, check out [`audience_landing_page_template.md`](/_templates/audience_landing_page.template.md) and [`rule_template_with_examples.yml`](/_templates/rule_template_with_examples.yml).

 ### Scalability
-Although I designed this template to include three [audiences](#audiences), seven [YAML ruleset files], and two audience-agnostic pages ([General Principles](https://alexakreizinger.github.io/styleguidetemplate/general/) and [Style Checklist](https://alexakreizinger.github.io/styleguidetemplate/checklist/)), none of these are fixed traits.
+Although I designed this template to include three [audiences](#audiences), seven [YAML ruleset files](#style-rules-yaml-liquid--you), and two audience-agnostic pages ([General Principles](https://alexakreizinger.github.io/styleguidetemplate/general/) and [Style Checklist](https://alexakreizinger.github.io/styleguidetemplate/checklist/)), none of these are fixed traits.
 You can scale your own style guide site to encompass as much content and as many audiences as you need—and, crucially, scaling your style guide won't require you to dismantle and rebuild any content you've already added.

 For more information, see [Create and edit rules](#create-and-edit-rules), [Create and edit pages](#create-and-edit-pages), and [Create a new audience](#create-a-new-audience).